 What precautions should I take for the coronavirus while in the US?

-If you’re continuing your travel in the US, you should consider taking as many precautions as possible to prevent you from contracting the coronavirus.
+If you’re continuing your travel in the US, consider taking as many precautions as possible to prevent you from contracting the coronavirus.
 Precautions recommended by the CDC include:

-- Wash hands regularly for at least 20 seconds.
+- Wash hands for at least 20 seconds or use sanitizer with at least 60% alcohol.

 - Avoid touching your face with unwashed hands.